Feel Like Life is Out of Step?

 I also work with how these patterns affect the body physically.
 This has led me to explore Polyvagal Theory, which helps us understand how the nervous system responds to stress, shutdown, or connection.
 Many people I work with experience anxiety, low mood, or emotional overwhelm in ways that are both psychological and physical.

 You don’t need to come in knowing all the answers.
 We start from wherever you are — at a pace that feels right for you.
+Often, the work begins by simply noticing what has been held back, managed alone, or not yet given space — at a pace that feels safe and steady.

 My Background and Professional Standards